Pttn/rieMiner/README.md

 # Additionally, the base prime of such tuple will be shown in the Benchmark Mode.
 Default: 6
 TupleLengthMin = 4

+# For solo mining, there is a developer fee of 1%.
+Choose how many % you wish to donate between 1 and 99 (only integers!).
+Default: 2
+Donate = 5

 # For solo mining, add consensus rules in the GetBlockTemplate RPC call, each separated by a comma.
 # Default: segwit
 # Rules = segwit